top of page

 The Port Townsend Public Library was founded in 1898 by volunteers and, thanks to continuing community support, has remained an active Carnegie Library since the present building opened in 1913.
 Today its per capita circulation is in the top five for public libraries in Washington State.

-The Friends is one of three community organizations that support the library’s work.
+As of 2024, the Friends is one of two community organizations supporting the library’s work.
 The Library Advisory Board advises Port Townsend’s city manager and city council regarding library facilities, operations, collections, and policies.
-The Port Townsend Public Library Foundation supports the library by raising funds for endowments, capital projects, and enhancement of library collections.
-Working together, the three organizations supplement resources the city can provide.
+Now merged with the Port Townsend Public Library Foundation, the Friends supports the library by raising funds for programs, as well as materials, to supplement the resources the city provides.
+The strength of these organizations is living proof of the Port Townsend community’s support of its library.

 The Friends runs entirely on volunteer power